FrozenPandaz/ng-server-benchmark/README.md

-# Minimal Starter with Angular

-## Angular on both Server and Browser Platforms
+# Minimal Starter with Angular on both Server and Browser Platforms

 ## Get Started
 ```sh